Dr-Mo-Khalaf/trustguard/docs/index.md

 ## 🎯 What is trustguard?

-trustguard is a lightweight, extensible Python library that validates LLM (Large Language Model) outputs.
-It combines fast rule-based validation with an intelligent pluggable judge system that can use any AI model for nuanced content evaluation.
+trustguard is a lightweight, extensible Python framework that provides comprehensive validation for Large Language Model (LLM) applications.
+It operates at both ends of the LLM pipeline:

+- **Input Validation**: Blocks harmful prompts, jailbreak attempts, and toxic user content before they reach your LLM
+- **Output Validation**: Filters unsafe responses, PII leakage, and policy violations before they reach your users

+The framework combines two complementary approaches:
+- **Fast rule-based validation** (microseconds) for deterministic checks like PII detection, blocklist filtering, and toxicity detection
+- **Pluggable judge system** that can use any AI model (OpenAI GPT-4, Anthropic Claude, local Ollama, or custom models) for nuanced, context-aware evaluation

+With its modular architecture, trustguard is easy to extend with custom rules, judges, and schemas - making it suitable for everything from simple chatbots to complex enterprise AI applications.

 ### Key Features